Modern Outdoor Lighting; A Buyers Guide

 If you’re struggling with adding character and architectural interest to a newer home — or even if you want to put your personal touch on a rental — adding modern lighting fixtures is a chic and cost-effective option.
 For example, if your neutral-toned space is looking a little blah and needs a little oomph, a wicker pendant like the Suru adds instant warmth and texture.

 Are you a lover of a refined glam look?
 The black and golden brass Tangent Pendant Lamp speaks your language.
-Really feeling that mid-century modern vibe?
+Really feeling that mid-century modern decor?
 The orb-like Jupiter Pendant has ’70s cocktail party written all over it.

 Today’s modern lighting takes us far away from the ugly ’80s flush-mount fixtures of the past.
 Instead of being a necessary design evil, lighting options provide an additional opportunity to show off your taste and style.